 If you're looking for information about joining the Army, or have a question, and you can't get to your local Army Careers Centre, we've put together a collection of useful links to help you find the answers you're looking for.

 Have you considered a role in the Army but not sure where to start?
-This presentation will give you a detailed overview of what a role in the Army could be like for you.
+Our regular drop in virtual sessions will give you a detailed overview of what a role in the Army could be like for you.
 You'll hear from a serving soldier, have the chance to participate in interactive polls, and ask any questions you might have about Army life.

 Discover more about Army life, opportunities and benefits.

 Monday 18th October at 1:30 pm - Royal Armoured Corps The Royal Armoured Corps combines speed, momentum, firepower and reconnaissance capabilities with armoured fighting vehicles like the Challenger 2 Main Battle Tank and the Jackal Fighting Vehicle - come along to this talk to find out more.